RobMcAfee/Getting_and_Cleaning_Data_Project/Codebook.md

 The steps followed by the script to process the features data are:

-1. X_test and X_train datasets are read in and appended by the rbind() function to create the data.features data frame.
+1. X_test and X_train datasets are read in and appended to create the features columns of data.
 2. The names from features.txt are read in and then added as the column names for the features.

 ### Process the subject identity data